microsoft/coe-starter-kit/coe-cli/readme.md

 - Allows COE CLI to be extensible for new verbs and actions
 - Where existing features exist in other cli tools provide consider a convenience wrapper vs native implementation in the COE CLI app
-- Allow the process to be run by single user or split process to different -- Allow for future expansion where commands could be run as part of build process
+- Allow the process to be run by single user or split process to different
+- Allow for future expansion where commands can be run as part of build process

 ## Documentation